Fun fitness hacks to get your kids to exercise

 “Balloons are fantastic for not only keeping things fun but for practicing sports inside.
 You can use them for things like keepie uppies or to practice your tennis.
 Andy Murray’s mum used to tie some string across their living room and they’d switch out the racket and tennis ball for their hand and a balloon.
 It’s so simple but something like this can keep the whole family entertained for hours.”

-Use idle time as exercise
+3. Use down time as exercise

 Using idle time to squeeze in some movement is not only great for adults – think doing squats in the shower – it can work for children too.